Unhealthy food habits are a major risk factor for chronic diseases such as cardiovascular disease, type 2 diabetes, cancer, and obesity.

 Focusing on cutting the intake of added sugars for a few weeks may be the first step in transforming eating habits and routines.

 Foods that are high in added sugars are also usually high in saturated fats (7).
-Saturated fats are found in butter, full-fat dairy products and more, and are recommended to constitute a limited part of the total fat intake.
-This is due to associations between high intake of saturated fats and poor health outcomes, especially regarding cardiovascular health.
+Saturated fats are found in butter, full-fat dairy products and more, and it is recommended to eat them sparingly, as consuming high amounts of saturated fats is often correlated with poor cardiovascular health.

 The recommended intake of saturated fats is less than 10% of the total energy intake, just like the recommendations for added sugars.
 However, after eating 10% of calories from added sugars and another 10% from saturated fats, you will most likely not have enough calories left to meet your nutrient needs AND stay within the recommended calorie limit.
 The same can be said when the intake of added sugars exceeds 10% of your total energy intake.
 Therefore, keeping the intake of added sugars below 10% of the total energy consumption reduces the risk of being overweight and the chances of tooth decay.

 The more calories that come from added sugars, the harder it will be to achieve healthy food habits.
-When cutting the intake of added sugars, not only are you likely to consume less calories and lose weight, you will also replace calories from sugary foods with calories from more nutritious foods.
+When you cut the intake of added sugars, not only are you likely to consume fewer calories and lose weight, you will also replace calories from sugary foods with calories from more nutritious foods.

 Sugars don’t just come in food format but also from consuming sugary drinks like regular soda, energy drinks, and fruit drinks.
-This group of liquids has strong associations with poor health outcomes and regularly drinking sugary drinks is linked with weight gain, heart disease, type 2 diabetes, tooth decay, and more.
-Limiting the amount of these types of drinks will significantly aid in maintaining healthy food habits and a healthy body weight.
+Regularly drinking sugary drinks is linked with weight gain, heart disease, Type 2 diabetes, tooth decay, and more.
+Limiting the amount of these types of drinks will significantly aid in maintaining healthy eating habits and a healthy body weight.

 Completely excluding foods with added sugars will likely result in a lower calorie intake, making you lose weight.
 The calories from sugary foods will be replaced with calories from sugar-free foods which will undoubtedly be more nutritious, probably contain more fiber, and will make you feel fuller than the sugary food products would.